hkpeaks/peaks-consolidation/README.md

 YouTube Demo Video: https://youtu.be/2MG1e41gloQ
 ```
 ## 67.2GB, 1 Billion Rows x 14 Columns
-## Filter Data From One Billion Rows CSV File
+## Filter Data from One Billion Rows CSV File
-## Revise Setting to Run In Streaming Model
 ## Each Batch of Stream Read 1GB File
 ## Each Batch Is Subdivided by 100 Partitions and They Are Processed in Parallel